herbsjs/gotu/README.md

     })
 ```

-### Id Fields
+### ID Fields

-It is possible to define a field as one id of the entity, wich will take impact on the entity metadata and our glue libs.
+It is possible to declare a field as an id, wich will take impact on the entity metadata and our glue libs.

 We can do it in two ways: